 Under ISA 240 there is a presumed risk that income may be misstated due to improper recognition of income.
 In the public sector, this requirement is modified by Practice Note 10, issued by the Financial Reporting Council, which states that auditors should also consider the risk that material misstatements may occur by the manipulation of expenditure recognition.
-Specifically we consider there to be a risk around income and expenditure recognition through:
+Based on the nature of the income received and expenditure incurred by the Council, we consider the risks around income and expenditure recognition through:

-- Incorrect income and expenditure cut-off recognition to alter the Council's financial position around the financial yearend. - Incorrect recognition applied to grant income with performance conditions. - > Incorrect capitalisation of revenue expenditure.
+- ➤ Incorrect income and expenditure cut-off recognition to alter the Council's financial position around the financial yearend. - ➤ Incorrect recognition applied to grant income with performance conditions. - > Incorrect capitalisation of revenue expenditure.

-Misstatements that occur in relation to the risk of fraud in income and expenditure recognition have been identified as having the potential to affect the following income and expenditure accounts (estimates based on the 2017/18 financial statement balances):
+Misstatements that occur in relation to the risk of fraud in income and expenditure recognition have been identified as having the potential to affect the following income and expenditure accounts (balances in the 2017/18 financial statements):

-- > Other Income: £150 million - Non-payroll Expenditure : £374 million
+- ➤ Income Account: £283 million - > Expenditure Account: £292 million

 In line with auditing standards, we rebut the risk around income and expenditure where appropriate depending on the nature of the account.

 Accordingly, we have rebutted the risk of improper recognition of income in respect of core grant funding from the Scottish Government, as well as in respect of council tax and non-domestic rate income.
 With regards to expenditure we have rebutted the risk of improper recognition of payroll, depreciation, and financing and investment expenditure.